gabehollombe-aws/step-functions-workshop/website/content/_index.md

 Now you can try a few types of application submissions to see how they each execute:

-1. Submit a valid application and see it auto approve after checking the data fields in parallel.
+Step 1.
+Submit a valid application and see it auto approve after checking the data fields in parallel.
 Run:
     ```bash
     sls invoke -f SubmitApplication --data='{ "name": "Spock", "address": "123 Enterprise Street" }'
     ```